Sagamore-creator/CodePay/README.md

 - Functions with clear purpose, without unexpected side-effects
 - Use “weak” when needed

+## Networking
+- You can use 3rd party libraries for networking (such as Alamofire), if you want

 ## Storage
 - Use `UserDefaults` and `CoreData`
 - Fetch and save transactions and accounts locally
 - Create a relationship between `Transaction` and `Account`
 - In API, transaction has fields for sender and receiver ids.
-In local storage, keep reference to sender and receiver `Account` instead of ids.
+In local storage, keep reference to sender and receiver `Account` instead of ids

 ## UI
 - Application should only support `Vertical` orientation